spica-engine/site/docs/content/concept/function.md

 A function code can have statements like `console.log`, `console.error`, when the code calls a console function the output of the log will be written to the function's log.

 ![Logs](assets/images/docs/function/logs.png)

-## Batching

-Before explaining batching, we explain how the cloud functions work.
-There are nodeJS workers behind the cloud functions in your Spica instance.
-Each function will be executed in a different worker as long as batching is disabled.

-Batching feature designed to handle peak cloud function usages in Spica server.
-You will see a huge difference in response time from cloud functions when you enable batching because the function will be assigned to the same worker if it meets the conditions.
-There are two conditions:

-1. batching deadline: indicates how many seconds the worker will wait for the next execution.
-As an example, let's say the batching deadline is 5 seconds.
-In the first execution, the function will be assigned to a worker and the worker will wait for the next 5 seconds.
-If the second execution happens in the next 5 seconds, the function will be assigned to the same worker.
-Otherwise, it will be assigned to another worker.

-2. batching count: indicates how many executions will be handled by a worker.
-As an example, if you set batching count to 10, the worker will handle the next 10 execution.
-After that, the worker will close itself.

-Enabling batching will make workers alive for multiple executions.
-This means executions will share the memory with the worker.
-You should keep this in mind while developing your custom logic.